GrandNewStart/cryptotalk/README.md

 # CryptoTalk

 ## The single most secure chat app you have ever witnessed in the market

-### This is a tutorial project intended for practicing the real-life digital cryptography
-### If you want to learn how cryptography is implemented in an actual product,
-### you're in the right place.
+This is a tutorial project intended for practicing the real-life digital cryptography.
+If you want to learn how cryptography is implemented in an actual product, you're in the right place.

 ## What's this app?
 CryptoTalk is a fully-encrypted chat app.